 Mimiciking Condition | Gastroenteritis, other parasitic infections, bacterial or viral gastroenteritis, food poisoning |

-There are two main types of dysentery, and each type is caused by different pathogens and may present with slightly varying symptoms.
-These include:
+There are two primary types of dysentery, each caused by different pathogens and transmitted in distinct ways:

 Bacillary dysentery is caused by the Shigella bacteria, a highly contagious pathogen that spreads through direct or indirect contact with contaminated materials.
 A person may contract Shigella in the following ways: